What are G Suite Groups?

-- Creating a email lists system for members;
+- Email list, to create lists for members;

 - Web forums for any kind of subject inside your business;

 - Q&A forums, specifically for questions and some kind of help desk.

 The other service included in Google Groups, that has the same name, is an additional service provided by Google.It controls if your G Suite users can access outside groups with their organization accounts on Google Groups.
 These outside groups are those that don’t belong to your organization.
 If this service is off, the users will only have access to your organization’s groups when logged in to your organization account.